erica-monacillo/INSTAGRAM-MICMIC/README.md

-## About The Project
+## About the Project

-Instagram is one of the leading social media platforms globally, designed to connect people through photos, videos, and creative content.
-It offers users a seamless way to share moments, express creativity, and engage with a vibrant community.

-Instagram's vision is to foster creativity and bring people closer together by evolving its platform to meet the dynamic needs of its users.

-This project, **Instagram Micmic**, was created for school purposes by ADET students.
-While it does not include actual functionalities, it serves as a creative representation and design exercise, highlighting the students' ability to conceptualize and present a user interface inspired by Instagram's core elements.

-### Project Creators
-- **Erica Jieren Monacillo**
-- **Jhey Gulde**
-- **Shene Rose Suelo**
-- **Rodrigo Arriba**
-- **Jars Christian Lerio**
+**Instagram Micmic** is a school project created by ADET students as a design exercise inspired by Instagram.

-The project focuses on the visual and structural aspects of Instagram, providing an opportunity for the creators to demonstrate their skills in design, layout organization, and collaborative development.
-It serves as an educational project aimed at understanding application design principles rather than building a fully functional application.
+It focuses on the **visual and structural aspects** of the platform, showcasing skills in UI design, layout, and collaborative development.

-## Instagram Micmic frontend

-This is the repository for the Instagram Micmic frontend.
-The base was created with React + TypeScript + Vite.
-It's written in React and Typescript.

-# INSTAGRAM-MICMIC

-An Instagram-inspired UI mockup built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**.
-This project focuses on **design and layout** as a creative exercise.
-It does not include full backend functionality (e.g., login, API, upload).
+⚠️ Note: This is a **frontend-only mockup** with no backend or real functionality.

+**Creators:**
+- Erica Jieren Monacillo
+- Jhey Gulde
+- Shene Rose Suelo
+- Rodrigo Arriba
+- Jars Christian Lerio

+The frontend was built using **React, TypeScript, and Vite**, with a focus on clean and organized code.

 ---